7 Best Things To Do In Antigua Guatemala

 I recommend asking your hostel staff what their partner bus company is.
 Most journeys are fairly priced, so it doesn’t matter who you travel with.

 You can also book transport online with Bookaway.
-This website compares transport options around Guatemala and the prices are good.
+This website compares transport options around Guatemala and the prices are great.

 Chicken bus driving through Antigua, Guatemala